With no offseason in wrestling, records are broken every year — records most fans aren’t even aware of!

 "I found out what we were doing when I got to the building and was like, ‘Oh my goodness!’"
 Shawn admits.

-Despite the occurrence of working an hour-long match being incredibly rare, Michaels admits there were factors that made it easy working it with Cena.
+Despite the occurrence of working an hour-long match being incredibly rare, Michaels admits some factors made it easy working it with Cena.

-*Note: This excludes the hour-long Iron Man match that took place between Chris Benoit and Triple H on Raw from July 26, 2004.
-The only other Iron Man match to take place on Raw saw Kurt Angle drawing with Shawn Michaels in a thirty-minute battle on October 3, 2005.
+*Note: This excludes the hour-long Iron Man match between Chris Benoit and Triple H on Raw from July 26th, 2004.
+The only other Iron Man match to take place on Raw saw Kurt Angle drawing with Shawn Michaels in a thirty-minute battle on October 3rd, 2005.

 WWE Records – Most Wrestled Matches

 WWE Records – #14 – Most Wrestled Matches on a Pay-Per-View

 We couldn’t talk about records for too long without Kane’s name popping up again!
 "The Big Red Machine" has a staggering 175 pay-per-view matches to his name!
 Largely retired now, it’s unclear whether Kane will ever have another match on pay-per-view again, but you should never bet against it.

 The multiple record holder has much of his time occupied with his mayor duties nowadays, as mayor of Knox County.
 Multi-talented, to say the least!